Skip to content

 Among US trading partners for meat and edible meat offal, Ireland plays a notable role, with approximately $115B in total bilateral trade.

-Meat and Edible Meat Offal (HTS Chapter 2) carry an average MFN duty rate of 4.4% in addition to the Section 122 tariff.
+Meat and Edible Meat Offal (HTS Chapter 2) carry an average MFN duty rate of 4.4%, which is absorbed into — not added on top of — the EU deal's 15% all-inclusive ceiling.
 No additional Section 232 or Section 301 surcharges apply to most products in this category from Ireland.

 Key products in HTS Chapter 2 imported from Ireland include Beef cuts, Pork cuts, Lamb and mutton, Chicken parts, Turkey meat, and Frozen meat.